datachand/scribe-1/README.md

 ## Build Info
 Currently scribe is known to build successfully on:

-- OS X 10.10.1 with clang-600.0.56 and gcc 4.9.2 against the ISO c11 and c99 standards.
+- OS X 10.10.1 with clang/LLVM-600.0.56 and gcc 4.9.2 against the ISO c11 and c99 standards.

-- Ubuntu 12.04 with clang 3.4 against the ISO c11 and c99 standards and gcc 4.6.3 against the ISO c99 standard.
+- Ubuntu 12.04 with clang/LLVM 3.4 against the ISO c11 and c99 standards and gcc 4.6.3 against the ISO c99 standard.

 Running `make` at the command line defaults to producing a static library `build/libscribe.a`.
 I won't be providing a `make install` option or a dynamic (`.so`) library until the project is stable.
 See `Makefile` for more details.